Check out Our Videos!

 Kait is a patient advocate who shares her experience with miserable malalignment syndrome including how this diagnosis has impacted her work, sports, and sense of self.
 She talks about how she has learned to embrace challenges and the opportunity to develop new skills and passions.

 Heather is an education specialist who loves doing aerial arts in her free time.
-She was treated for congenital hip dislocation as a baby, then went on to have bilateral PAOs in her 30s, and is currently awaiting additional surgeries to correct alignment issues in her legs.
+She was treated for congenital hip dislocation as a baby, then went on to have bilateral PAOs in her 30s and surgeries to address rotational problems in her femurs and tibias.

 Eve is a hip dysplasia advocate who served as a Miles4Hips Junior Board Member in 2024.
 In this video she shares about her experience as a patient participant in hip dysplasia research looking at outcomes for patients who underwent PAO surgery with or without labral repair.